 Payment of Wages Investigations

-The payment of wages law was designed with two objectives: to establish a procedure to inform employees of their terms of employment, to include hours of work, wages agreed upon, employee benefits, time and place of payment and an itemized statement of gross wages and deduction; to assure employees are paid according to the terms of their employment.
+The Payment of Wages Act (Act) establishes a procedure to inform employees of their terms of employment, to include hours of work, wages agreed upon, employee benefits, time and place of payment an itemized statement of gross wages and deduction; and to assure employees are paid according to the terms of their employment.
 Under the Act, employers are also responsible for certain record keeping requirements concerning their employees.

-Any wage complaint received indicating a possible violation of the wage payment statute will be screened by the appropriate chief investigator to determine whether complaint falls within the jurisdiction of the Act.
+Any wage complaint received indicating a possible violation of the Act will be screened by the appropriate chief investigator to determine whether the complaint falls within the jurisdiction of the Act.
 Many of the complaints received by OIE allege a violation by an employer, but do not implicate the Act.

-The investigator conducts investigations of employers to insure compliance with the Payment of Wage statute.
-When the investigator completes the investigation, he/she will submit an investigative report to the chief investigator for review.
-After review by the chief investigator, if violations are found, sanctions such as citations and warnings will be issued to employer.
+When the investigator completes the investigation, he/she will report the investigative findings to the chief investigator.
+After review by the chief investigator, if violations of the Act are found, sanctions such as citations and warnings will be issued to employer.
 An employer may request an administrative review of any citation issued in accordance with the Administrative Procedures Act.